Andreas Latzko: Life in Germany

 With the end of the war in 1918, Latzko moved to Munich and followed the Bavarian republic of Gustav Landauer.
 He was expelled from Bavaria and moved to Salzburg, where he met Georg Friedrich Nicolai during the latter's visit to Stefan Zweig.
 Nicolai had published a book in 1917, The Biology of War, that Latzko admired.
 In Salzburg, Latzko worked as a journalist and wrote articles for several newspapers.

 Later career and death

 In 1929, his novel Seven Days was published.
 He moved to Amsterdam in 1931.
 In 1933, the Hitler regime ordered his books burned.
 He lived in Amsterdam at Cliostraat.
 He died there in 1943.
 He is buried at Zorgvlied, in the same grave as his wife who died in 1965.
 In 1948, a monument was placed upon his grave, designed by sculptor Jan Havermans.
-His grave at the Zorgvlied cemetery in Amsterdam is due to be abandoned in October 2021.
+His grave at the Zorgvlied cemetery in Amsterdam was due to be abandoned in October 2021.